rkuester/tensorflow/tensorflow/lite/micro/kernels/PORTING.md

 `std::numeric_limits<float>::max()`.
 Any changes between the micro and lite versions of a test put a burden on future maintainers to figure out whether the differences are actually significant or just stylistic.

+### Sometimes CI checks on PRs are flakey and fail

+Sometimes CI checks on PRs don't fail because of the PRs contents, but because of some problem with the test infrastructure.
+Marking issues with the label `kokoro:force-run` causes the checks to be rerun.